hungcq83/iCommerce/README.md

 $ cd iCommerce
 $ ./run_all.ssh
 ```
 Wait a few minutes for all 4 apps to start up.
-Once all apps are up running, use below command lines to test:
+Once all apps are up running, use below command lines to test (you can also use the Postman collection in this project to test using Postman).

 ### Audit API
 Create Audit